 I am EXTREMELY happy with the treatment I received from Doctor Shapira, and the results of his treatment.
 I would HIGHLY recommend Doctor Shapira, if you are having issues with jaw pain, sleep appnea, or any dental issues.
 Doctor Shapira, has done extensive research on many issues, that most doctors, have not even heard of.
 Plus, Doctor Shapira, has had several papers and studies, published, regarding numerous dental health and related issues!View On Google

 Who Is at Risk for Sleep Apnea?

 Those who are at the greatest risk are men, patients who are obese, have high blood pressure, and individuals over the age of forty.
 However, many people are affected: in fact, there is a surprising number of young healthy males and females that are treated for apnea, snoring, and upper airway resistance syndrome who do not have any of these risk factors.
-Many people in Gurnee, IL, who suffer from this sleep disorder may not realize that their constant fatigue or snoring is due to sleep apnea.
+Many people who suffer from this sleep disorder may not realize that their constant fatigue or snoring is due to sleep apnea.